7 Travel Planning Tips For The New Year

 You can read more about memberships for families here.

-6. Use RV Trip Wizard to plan your route
+6. Use RV Trip Wizard and the RV LIFE App to plan your route

 Sometimes it can be helpful to have a visual of your route/campground/attraction options.
 This is where RV Trip Wizard comes in handy.
 This is by far the most comprehensive trip planning program, and because it’s RV-specific, you can rest easy knowing the routes will be safe for your rig.